AbinayaAnandakumar/E_HOSPITAL/README (1).md

 ### Doctor

 These are the main goals of this module

-	-   In this module user (doctors) will have to give their correct user name, department and password to get login into their respective accounts.

 	-   In order to check the correctness of the login details we have used a servlet page which fetch the details from the database.

         -   After the correct login the users get into their respective accounts where they will see the corresponding 3 html pages.